keithbuhler/keithbuhler.github.io/philosophy-3-major.md

 ### [What can I do with a philosophy degree?](http://www.whystudyphilosophy.com/)

 Nothing much...except *everything*.

 Some people assume you can’t “do” anything with a philosophy degree.
 "You'll work in a coffee shop asking people *why* they want creme with that."
 Others think philosophy is a waste of time.
 Arthur Koestler said it is "the systematic abuse of a terminology specially invented for that purpose."
 If it's just sharing your opinion -- who cares?
 Still others (like Bill Nye) have no idea what philosophy is.

-Despite the appearances, [(almost) everyone should study *some* philosophy.](http://www.whystudyphilosophy.com) A philosophy degree can help you get a good job, earn higher salary than business degree, and [find answers to life's deepest questions](/philosophy-major) Philosophy has been called ["the most practical major"](http://www.theatlantic.com/technology/archive/2011/10/is-philosophy-the-most-practical-major/246763/), the "ultimate transferable job skill," because philosophy majors excel in the job market and earn more money than business majors.
-Furthermore, *all* people by nature desire to know (Aristotle, *Metaphysics* I.1.)
+Despite the appearances, [(almost) everyone should study *some* philosophy.](http://www.whystudyphilosophy.com) A philosophy degree can help you get a good job, earn higher salary than business degree, and [find answers to life's deepest questions.](/philosophy-major) Philosophy has been called ["the most practical major"](http://www.theatlantic.com/technology/archive/2011/10/is-philosophy-the-most-practical-major/246763/), the "ultimate transferable job skill," because philosophy majors excel in the job market and earn more money than business majors.
+Furthermore, *all* people by nature desire to know (Aristotle, *Metaphysics* I.1).

 I answer, you should consider philosophy for three reasons:

-(1) philosophy helps you achieve your career goals in law, business, ministry, journalism, counseling, politics, homemaking, education, or academia.
+(1) philosophy can help you twoard career goals in law, business, ministry, journalism, counseling, politics, homemaking, education, or academia.
 (2) philosophy helps you live a successful life and be happy;
 (3) philosophy is a fun, fulfilling, human activity -- an end in itself.